The Electronic Technician can work in a vast variety of

 Vocational Training Center.
 A desire to continue learning is a necessity.

-Protections indicate that employment for computer technicians will be
+Projections indicate that employment for computer technicians will be

 computers will increase therefore, more Computer Technicians will be required to install